racker/salus-docs/overview/terminology.md

 ## Monitor / Monitor Configuration
 A monitor configuration declares the details of what agent plugin you wish to utilize.
 It also contains a list of labels which determine what resources these metrics should be pulled from.
 For example, you may create a monitor configured to pull mysql metrics from Resources by including a label with key “type” and value “database” or http metrics from any Resource which have a label with key “host” and value “web\*” (wildcards are allowed).

-Whenever one or more resources matches the monitor configuration a monitor will be created for each resource and begin retrieving the relevant metrics for that service.
+Whenever one or more resources matches the monitor configuration a monitor will be bound to each resource and begin retrieving the relevant metrics for that service.

 ## Active Envoys
 The etcd stored collection of envoys that are currently connected to the Ambassador.